abullard1/Steam-Review-Constructiveness-Classifier/README.md

 Alterantively the **Jupyter Notebooks** contained in this repository can be used to test the model or even replicate the process of training/fine-tuning.

+The notebooks contain **useful code comments** throughout, describing what is happening at every step of the way.

-An interesting case for further modifications or improvements, would be to augment or modify the training dataset.
-Feel free to do so.
+*An interesting case for further modifications or improvements, would be to augment or modify the training dataset.
+Feel free to do so.*

 ## <u>License</u>